mintisan/oh-my-vim/README.md

     ln -s $PWD/.vimrc ~/.vimrc
     ```
 > When you execute `echo $PWD` in shell, you will know what the `$PWD` means.
-> Yes, it means the path of current directory you stayed.

 5. Download Linue Kernel Source Code, like [2.6.32 Version](https://cdn.kernel.org/pub/linux/kernel/v2.6/longterm/v2.6.32/linux-2.6.32.69.tar.xz), and `tar` it